wso2/ballerina-integrator-samples/currency-converter/README.md

 ## Prerequisites

-- Ensure that Redis is running on `localhost:6379`. (if Redis is running on a different host or port, update the redis configurations in the implementation accordingly)
+- Ensure that Redis is running on `localhost:6379`.
+(If Redis is running on a different host or port, update the Redis configurations in the implementation accordingly.)
   Note: If the Redis server is not running, the service will still work, but without caching.

 - Log in to [ExchangeRate API](https://www.exchangerate-api.com/) and obtain an API key.